 Make growth, development, and reproduction real for students with this Fast Plants® kit.
 Studies include measuring and quantifying germination, pollination, and seed development.
 Experiment times vary (3 to 40 days).

-Mesh plant development and STEM to allow your students to predict and manipulate plant growth.
 Students examine seed germination and observe patterns of growth in response to various stimuli.
 Then they explore the plant tropism of pea seeds to design a system that demonstrates the effects of touch, light, or gravity on plant growth.
 This hands-on design challenge reinforces concepts such as basic plant anatomy, cell communication, and basic experimental design.

 Study the effects of various dosages of gamma radiation on all stages of plant growth and development.
-Kit contains nonirradiated standard Fast Plants® (control) seed and seed that has been exposed to different levels of cobalt 60 radiation (50, 150, 500, and 4,000 Krads).
-Mutagenesis and mutational effects can be studied by planting seed and comparing growth and development rates.
-Experiment times vary (40 to 100 days).
+Kit contains nonirradiated standard Fast Plants® (control) seed and seed that has been exposed to different levels of cobalt 60 radiation (50, 150, 500, and 4,000 Krads).Â

 Introduce the concept that plants need the proper amount of nutrition to be healthy.
 In this inquiry activity, students grow Fast Plants® with different numbers of fertilizer pellets, discovering that too few or too many pellets produces unhealthy plants.